-The education division also has a significant exposure to health and safety risks.
-For 2021, the division continued to implement their respective Health and Safety Protocols based on IATF, CHED, DOH and DTI regulations on prevention and control of COVID-19 and ensured that there is strict compliance cross all the IPO schools.
-Health and safety reminders and bulletins on COVID 19 are also regularly communicated school-wide through postings in their websites, emails, and social media.
+The education division also has a significant exposure to health and safety risks, both to employees students.
+In 2022, the education division continued to implement the school-wide health and safety protocols based on IATF, CHED, DOH and DTI regulations on prevention and control of COVID-19 and ensured that there is strict compliance cross all schools.
+Health and safety reminders and bulletins on COVID 19 are also regularly communicated through postings in their websites, emails, and social media.